webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 computed for the bottom 2 pixels.
 Finally, `t2` is used to mix the two intermediate colors into a final color.

-Another thing to notice, at the bottom of the diagram are 2 settings, `addressModeU` and `addressModeV`.
+Another thing to notice, at the bottom of the diagram are 2 settings more sampler settings, `addressModeU` and `addressModeV`.
 We can set these to `repeat` or `clamp-to-edge`.
 When set to 'repeat', when our texture coordinate is within half a texel of the edge of the texture we wrap around and blend with pixels on the opposite side of the texture.
-When set to `clamp-to-edge`, for the purposes of calculating which color to return, the texture coordinate is clamped so that it can't go into the last half texel on each edge.
+When set to 'clamp-to-edge', for the purposes of calculating which color to return, the texture coordinate is clamped so that it can't go into the last half texel on each edge.
 This has the effect of showing the edge colors for any texture coordinate that outside that range.

-Let's update the sample so we can draw the quad with all of these
+Let's update the sample so we can draw the quad with all of these options.

 First let's create a sampler for each combination of settings.
 We'll also create a bind group that uses that sampler.